hirrolot/metalang99/README.md

 }
 ```

-So, in summary, Epilepsy allows to do advanced metaprogramming in C. It allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.
+So, in summary, Metalang99 allows to do advanced metaprogramming in C. It allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.

 [blueprinted]: https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms#recursion
 [datatype99]: https://github.com/Hirrolot/datatype99